BENKINGS-CODE/AirBnB_clone_v2/README.md

 ## Acknowledgments

-* Project made at Holberton School - Colombia
+* Project made at ALX